moonleerecords/moonlee-website/README.md

 #### Setup assets

-TODO: describe what we are using on the frontend - jspm, bower and ...
-TODO: and why (bower css, jspm javascript)
+On the frontend, we are using bower and jspm.
+Bower mostly for the 3rd party CSS libraries and jspm for JavaScript (ES6).

 ```
 $ npm install